 Maynard Buehler House, 1948

-Frank Lloyd Wright designed this house for inventor and firearms manufacturer Maynard Buehler and his wife, Katie in 1948.
+Frank Lloyd Wright designed this house for inventor and firearms manufacturer Maynard Buehler and his wife, Katie in 1948 in Orinda, California.
 Buehler was known for machining the highest-quality mounts, bases, and rings for rifle scopes and needed a workshop and office.